Chicken or Turkey Noodle Soup

 Helpful Links

-If you came to this recipe looking for a way to use leftover turkey or chicken, be sure to check out the link below for 12 Days of Turkey for more ideas.
-You might want to see the sister post for 12 Days of Ham, too.
+If you came to this recipe looking for a way to use leftover turkey or chicken, be sure to check out the link, below.
+You might want to see the sister post for Ham, too.

 1. Pingback: 1 of my Winter Essential – YOLO a cocktail life